 One of the most popular requests in any kitchen remodel is for a gorgeous, central kitchen island.
 Kitchen islands come with a lot of different choices, from countertop material, one tier vs two tier, color scheme, etc. However, another important choice that many homeowners opt for is having a cook top in their kitchen island.
 Continue reading

-When the Design Build Pros initially discuss a design and build remodeling project with a homeowner the planned scope begins with three broad categories.
+When the Design Build Planners initially discuss a design and build remodeling project with a homeowner the planned scope begins with three broad categories.

 - Got to have it

 Typically, the homeowners have done some of their own research prior to the initial consultation.
 This research may be from the internet, magazines, home and garden TV, or visiting other homes.
 Usually homeowners have their own initial “got to have it” and “really want it” list ready.
 As part of a Design Build Planners consultation, homeowners are shown other completed projects that have characteristics and similarities to what they are trying to achieve.
 Many of the items incorporated are pointed out and explained how they were a part of the project’s development process.
 These various items help fill the “would like to consider it” list.
 Continue reading